coreruleset/documentation/README.md

 ## Requirements

 Just download latest version of [Hugo binary](https://gohugo.io/getting-started/installing/) for your OS (Windows, Linux, Mac) : it’s that simple.

-You will need the _extended_ version, so be sure you download that one.
+**Important: You will need the _extended_ version of Hugo, so be sure you download that one.**

 ## Cloning this repository